 The booklet says "plain language," then unloads jargon.
 A retired lineman takes every term literally; a dry narrator corrects him with the real facts.
 This board locks the cast and the look before storyboarding.
 Nothing here is a final frame.

 Casting decision made: the main character is the young recently-retired player from Aaron's footage, locked as the Higgsfield anchor (nfl-hero-marcus).
 Three seasons in the league, three seasons out.
 It sharpens the takeaway: the guy checking his Credited Seasons looks like this, not like a 30-year retiree.
+The spot is a single-person journey — no on-camera host, the narrator lives in V.O.
+All earlier casting explorations are archived off-board.

 Everything happens in one mundane suburban house.
 Wood paneling, plaid upholstery, raking morning light, a bathroom that hasn't changed since 1987.
 These frames define the production design and the grade for every shot.